-- 2. Notify the Judge of the nature of the charge, the name of the person making it, and that the Judge has the opportunity to present within such reasonable time as the Commission shall fix, such matters as he or she may choose with respect to it, including, on his or her request, the right to appear before the Commission, on notice to the complaining party, and to make such statement under oath as he or she deems appropriate.
-If the Judge does make a statement before the Commission, on request, the complainant shall be permitted to make further statement as he or she deems material.
-Such statements may be taken stenographically or by a sound recording device. - i.
+- i.
 The notice to the Judge referred to in (d)2 above shall specify in ordinary and concise language the charges against the Judge and the alleged facts upon which they are based. - (e) All Department personnel shall cooperate fully with the investigation and shall provide all such information to the Commission as may be deemed necessary by the Director. - (f) Upon completion of the preliminary investigation, the Commission may: - 1.
 Dismiss the charges and notify the parties of the action taken if it finds that the charges are without merit.
-If the matter has been made public, the Commission may, at the request of the Judge involved, issue a short statement of clarification and correction; - 2.
+If the matter has been made public, the Commission may, at the request of the Judge involved, issue a short statement of clarification and correction: - 2.
 Issue a short explanatory statement, if a Judge is publicly charged with having engaged in grievous reprehensible conduct or having committed a serious offense, and if after the preliminary investigation it is decided that there is no basis for further proceedings or recommendation respecting the issuance of a formal complaint; - 3.
-Request a Judge to appear at a time and place designated for an informal discussion of the matter if the investigation reveals some departures by the Judge from common standards of judicial propriety, such as discourtesy, rudeness, disparagement of witnesses or attorneys and the like, or other conduct or demeanor which would reflect unfavorably upon the functions of the Division and administration of justice if persisted in or were to become habitual or more substantial in character.
-After making the Judge aware of the objectionable conduct, and becoming satisfied that it was temporary in nature and not likely to become habitual, the Commission may dismiss the complaint, and advise the parties of the action taken, and the reasons for the dismissal of the complaint.

-- i.
-Conferences shall be recorded by a qualified reporter or by a sound recording device and a transcribed record and all papers in the proceeding shall be filed with the Commission. - (g) Whenever the Commission concludes from the preliminary investigation that the circumstances may call for censure, suspension or removal of the Judge, and that formal proceedings to that end should be instituted, the Commission shall promptly file a copy of the recommendation and the record of the Commission with the Director.
-The Commission shall issue also without delay and serve upon the Judge a notice advising him or her that it has filed such a recommendation with the Director. - 1.
-After the Director has received reports and recommendations from the Commission, the Director shall recommend such action as is deemed appropriate to the Commissioner, who shall render a final agency determination.
+Request a Judge to appear at a time and place designated for an informal discussion of the matter if the investigation reveals some departures by the Judge from common standards of judicial proprietary, such as discourtesy, rudeness, disparagement of witnesses or attorneys and the like, or other conduct or demeanor which would reflect unfavorably upon the functions of the Division and administration of justice if persisted in or were to become habitual or more substantial in character.
+After making the Judge aware of the objectionable conduct, and becoming satisfied that it was temporary in nature and not likely to become habitual, the Commission may dismiss the complaint, and advise the parties of the action taken, and the reasons for the dismissal of the complaint. - (g) Conferences shall be recorded by a qualified reporter or by a sound recording device and a transcribed record and all papers in the proceeding shall be filed with the Commission. - (h) Whenever the Commission concludes from the preliminary investigation that the circumstances may call for reprimand, public or private, suspension or removal of the Judge, and that formal proceedings to that end should be instituted, the Commission shall promptly file a copy of the recommendation and the record of the Commission with the Director.
+The Commission shall issue also without delay and serve upon the Judge a notice advising him or her that it has filed such a recommendation with the Director.